rubymotion-community/motion-firebase/README.md

 ###### Parameters

     queue
-*The queue to set as the default for running blocks for all Fireball event types.*
+*The queue to set as the default for running blocks for all Firebase event types.*

 ## Instance Methods